 “It’s one of the things I am proudest of because I did it.
 While I did have great help, I know in my heart that it was up to me to complete it.
 Achieving such a mammoth task is something to be very proud of.
 I know I will enjoy the process even more the second time.”

-Tanya took a video the day her sample copy of the book arrived — it’s a delight to see the deep emotion she feels at her achievement.
+Tanya took a video the day her sample copy of the book arrived — she has made it private now, but viewers were delighted to see the deep emotion she felt at her achievement.

 Ernest F. Crocker: Nine Minutes Past Midnight